 Just as aluminium windows are more expensive than their UPVC counterparts, so it is that aluminium doors and composite front doors are more expensive than UPVC doors.
 If you’re trying to keep costs to a minimum, UPVC is a great choice for both front and back doors, and for bi-fold doors.
 The fact that aluminium can last longer still makes it competitive for those who insist upon it.

 Again, UPVC is the best choice for conservatories too.

-Most of the Caterham homeowners that we speak to prefer the aesthetics offered by composite front doors over their UPVC equivalents.
+Most of the homeowners we speak to prefer the aesthetics offered by composite doors over their UPVC equivalents.
 However, just like in the above category, this is largely subjective.
-Front, patio and bi-fold doors have come a long way and make significant improvements to the kerb appeal of any property specially if they’re replacing timber doors.
+Front doors, patio doors, French doors and bi-folding doors have come a long way and make significant improvements to the kerb appeal of any property specially if they’re replacing timber doors.